-- 5.11 Sporting facilities at the Centre for Vulnerable Learners will include a 4-court sports hall, with changing facilities, and a 3G pitch (size 40 x 30 metres i.e. not full size).
+- 5.11 The sporting facilities at the new Centre are due for completion in Summer 2025 and will include a 4-court sports hall, with changing facilities, and a 3G pitch (size 40 x 30 metres i.e. not full size).
 The sports hall will have a minimum ceiling height clear of any obstructions of 7.5 metres accommodating at least the Club Standard for Badminton Basketball Netball and Volleyball.
 Parking spaces and Electric Vehicle (EV) charging points will be available to the public outside of school times.
 There will be a Joint User agreement between Sport & Leisure Services and the Centre for Vulnerable Learners, with the out of hours usage of the facilities managed by Sport & Leisure ensuring appropriate community use.
 The new 3G will support training provision but not competitive fixtures although these can be played at Islwyn High, or Blackwood Comprehensive school. - 5.12 The existing Pontllanfraith Leisure Centre sports hall is x 5-court (so a reduction of 1 court).
 The majority of sports halls across the county borough are x 4 courts.
 The sizes of both facilities are set out below: